arangodb/docs/3.10/graphs-pregel-algorithms.md

 ### Vertex Centrality

 Centrality measures help identify the most important vertices in a graph.
-They can be used in a wide range of applications: For example they can be used to identify *influencers* in social networks, or *middle-men* in terrorist networks.
+They can be used in a wide range of applications: to identify influencers in social networks, or middlemen in terrorist networks.

 There are various definitions for centrality, the simplest one being the